mleonetti12/CC-KVS-with-data-sharding/mechanism-description.md

 The Causal Dependency Mechanism is implemented by using the Vector Clock Algorithm, specifically having each Key it's own Vector Clock.
 The reason for doing that is because each key is causally independent from each other, so each key must have its own Vector Clock to maintain this independence.
 This mechanism is implemented in the file storeRouter.js

-The Vector Clocks are all stored in vectorClock = {} java's object data structure with each key as key, and the key's value as an array with length of the number of replicas.
+The Vector Clocks are all stored in vectorClock = {} javascript's object data structure with each key as key, and the key's value as an array with length of the number of replicas.
 Therefore if we have two keys and 3 replicas the vectorClock could look like: vectorClock = {'x':[0,0,0],'y':[0,0,0]}

 For GET requests, the causal metadata tracking was simpler.
 If the key that the request is asking for isn't present, then it will simply return "key doesn't exist".
 If they key does exist it will return a message, the causal metadata, and the value for the corresponding key.